 A renal biopsy is almost always required to establish a definitive diagnosis.
 However, post-strep glomerulonephritis, hemolytic-uremic syndrome, and Henoch-Schönlein purpura does not require biopsy in patients.

-Immunofluorescence microscopy: Immunofluorescence microscopy may show deposits of IgG, IgA, IgM and complements in the glomeruli.
-The deposition pattern may be characteristic enough to allow identification of a specific disease.
+Immunofluorescence microscopy: immunofluorescence microscopy may show deposits of IgG, IgA, and IgM, with complements in the glomeruli.
+The deposition pattern may be characteristic enough to allow the identification of a specific disease.

 |Granular deposits||Immune complex diseases|